ykcoatepe/JapaneseBuddy/README.md

 ## Stroke Order
 Trace practice shows optional stroke hints with numbered overlays and an animated preview.
 Use the Play/Pause button before tracing; disable hints in Settings if preferred.

+## Lessons
+Learn with short can-do based lessons.
+Each lesson starts with an objective, runs through activities like shadowing with Japanese TTS, listening or reading checks, then ends with a self-rated star review.
+Progress and stars save offline per lesson.